KowsiyaS/PetCareHub/README.md

 -   **Google Calendar API**: To schedule and manage appointments.
 -   **Google Gemini API**: To use AI chat functionality.

+Explore the Web Application at [PetCare Hub API](https://github.com/KowsiyaS/PetCareHub-API).

+## Installation

+1. In the terminal run: `npm install`
+2. Create and populate the `.env` file.

+## Usage

+To use the API locally:

+1. Navigate to the project directory in your terminal.
+2. Run `npm run dev` to launch the application.

 ### Sitemap

 -   **Home**: Introduction to the app and user login/registration.